lukso-network/LIPs/LSPs/LSP-5-ReceivedAssets.md

 ## Implementation

-A implementation can be found in the [lukso-network/standards-scenarios](https://github.com/lukso-network/standards-scenarios/blob/master/contracts/XXX);
+An implementation can be found in the [LSP1UniversalReceiverDelegate](https://github.com/lukso-network/lsp-universalprofile-smart-contracts/blob/develop/contracts/LSP1UniversalReceiver/LSP1UniversalReceiverDelegateUP/LSP1UniversalReceiverDelegateUPCore.sol) smart contract.
 The below defines the JSON interface of the `LSP5ReceivedAssets`.

 ERC725Y JSON Schema `LSP5ReceivedAssets`:
 ```json